Arkleseisure/Arkleseisure.github.io/pages/xor.md

 1 xor 0 = 1
 1 xor 1 = 0

-Although it seems obvious in today's neural network based society that they can solve this problem, in 1969 Minsky and Papert proved that a single layered neural network could not solve it.
+Although it seems obvious in today's neural network based society that one should be able to model this function with a neural network, in 1969 Minsky and Papert proved that this could not be done with a single layered neural network.
 This was taken by the community as a reflection of neural networks as a whole and so the first "ai winter" ensued.

-Naturally this is no longer the case, and the point of this project is to interpret the full functionality of these xor networks end-to-end.
+We now know that with more than one layer the function is easily modelled, and the point of this project is to interpret the full functionality of these xor networks end-to-end.
-Once we understand how to do that, we'll move onto understanding how to get this working on the famous MNIST dataset.
+Once we understand how to do that, we'll move onto understanding how to interpret the famous MNIST dataset.

 ## An XOR Neural Network
 To start, we look at a simple xor neural network: 1 hidden layer of 4 neurons, with a ReLU activation function.
 This is sufficient to solve the xor problem (there's 1 hidden layer rather than 1 set of weights linking input and output, which is what Minsky and Papert looked at).
-This network has 12 weights (4 linking the 1st input to the hidden layer, 4 linking the second input to the hidden layer and 4 linking the hidden layer to the output).
+This network has 12 weights (4 linking the 1st input to the hidden layer, 4 linking the 2nd input to the hidden layer and 4 linking the hidden layer to the output).
 It also has 5 biases (4 for the hidden layer and 1 for the output).

 An example I trained earlier has the following parameters:
 **Weights**: